Key takeaways

 Can stopping Abilify treatment cause side effects of withdrawal?

-It’s not known whether stopping treatment with Abilify will cause withdrawal side effects.
-Withdrawal symptoms are side effects that can occur when you stop taking a drug that your body has become dependent on.
-(Stopping treatment may also be known as “coming off” a drug.)
+It’s uncertain whether stopping treatment with Abilify will cause withdrawal side effects.
+Withdrawal symptoms are side effects that can occur when you stop taking a drug that your body has become used to.

 Withdrawal symptoms were observed when animals were no longer given Abilify in animal studies.
 But the effects of stopping Abilify treatment haven’t been studied in people.
 Animal studies don’t always predict what will happen in humans.